Page Contents

 Students are expected to attend all scheduled class sessions for courses in which they are enrolled and to be responsible for all coursework.
 The only recognized absences are those that are the consequence of family or personal emergencies, or extended illness that results in confinement or hospitalization.
 Proof of the validity of a particular class absence may be required of a student by an instructor.
 The decision as to whether or not a student may make up class work, quizzes or examinations missed while absent is exclusively that of the course instructor.

 Husson University policy encourages faculty to maintain attendance records.
 When students are absent from either more than 15% of the scheduled class meetings for a semester or more than the number of absences allowed per the syllabus for a specific course, faculty may award the grade of X and deny course credit for excessive absences.
-It is recommended that faculty inform students when they are in danger of losing credit due to excessive absences.
+It is recommended that faculty and advisors inform students when they are in danger of losing credit due to excessive absences.
+Advisors may be given the authority to work with and issue “X” grades working in agreement with the faculty of record.

-Students must log in at least once a week at a minimum but multiple logins are highly recommended to satisfy academic obligations.
-Any students who begins active participation but does not log in to their course(s) for 7 consecutive calendar days, or as outlined in the course syllabus, may be assigned a grade of "X" (Failure for excessive absences).
+Fully Online Asynchronous Courses: Submitting academic assignments; Taking exams; Engaging in interactive tutorials or computer-assisted instruction; Participating in online discussions about academic matters; Initiating contact with the faculty members via Canvas to ask questions about the academic content of the course.
+For fully online asynchronous courses, students must log in at least once a week at a minimum but multiple logins are highly recommended to satisfy academic obligations.
+Any student who begins active participation but does not log into their course(s) for 7 consecutive calendar days, or as outlined in the course syllabus, may be assigned a grade of "X" (Failure for excessive absences).

-Students needing to miss classes due to an unexpected medical or personal emergency, should contact the Center for Student Success (CSS).
-The CSS can work with faculty to assist students in responding to missed classwork and assignments.
-If absences become excessive, CSS staff can also assist students with either a withdrawal or a medical withdrawal.
+Students needing to miss classes due to an unexpected medical or personal emergency, should contact the Center for Student Success (CSS) or their Online Advisor.
+The CSS or Online Advisor can work with faculty to assist students in responding to missed classwork and assignments.
+If absences become excessive, CSS or Online staff can also assist students with either a withdrawal or a medical withdrawal.

 Religious Observation Policy